MicrosoftDocs/cpp-docs/docs/standard-library/allocator-void-class.md

 ## Remarks

-The class explicitly specializes template class [allocator](../standard-library/allocator-class.md) for type *void.* Its constructors and assignment operator behave the same as for the template class, but it defines only the following types:
+The class explicitly specializes template class [allocator](../standard-library/allocator-class.md) for type **void**.
+Its constructors and assignment operator behave the same as for the template class, but it defines only the following types:

 - [const_pointer](../standard-library/allocator-class.md#const_pointer).